suryadmn/DMB-App/README.md

 # DMB-App
-A Movie Database (TMDB) with features for movies, TV shows, actors, and images.
+A Movie Database (TMDB) App with features for movies, TV shows, actors, and images.